-The subject property is in proximity to existing sewer mains.
-The project would include connection to the City's public utilities (sewer only) and infrastructure improvements, such as the construction of curb, gutter, sidewalks, roadways, streetlights, etc. Water utilities and infrastructure will be provided by the Bakman Water District.
+The subject property is in proximity to existing water and sewer mains.
+The project would include connection to the City's public utilities and infrastructure improvements, such as the construction of curb, gutter, sidewalks, roadways, streetlights, etc.

 4. Provision of open space.
 For example, a greater amount of open space than would otherwise be provided under the strict application of this code.